This form is only to be used to:

 Penalty for errors and omissions

-You must notify the SRO, within 60 days of the issue date of your assessment, of errors or omissions in your assessment, such as you:
+You must notify us within 60 days of the issue date of your assessment of errors or omissions in your assessment.
+Errors and omissions can include that you:

 - Own land that is not included in your assessment,